paalfer96/Satellite-Image-Classification/README.md

 <img src = "Images/inceptionv3.jpg" width = 500>

-- The last model started with a huge gap between training and validation but, with each step it was getting a stable learning.
+- The last model started with a huge gap between training and validation but, with each step it was getting an increasing stable learning.

 <img src = "Images/mobilenetv2.jpg" width = 500>

+In a nutshell, it would be neccesary to do a longer training to check if the first and the last model could get a stable low gap between training accuracy and validation accuracy.
+As regards to the fourth model, from my point of view, basing on the results it is the best model due to the fact that it has a good consistence between train and validation and I think this is of the utmost importance when a project is sold.